ualmarcus/Newtek-cURL/ReadMe.md

 ```

-To post a config change:
+To post a config change for the primary NDI source:
 -----

 Main Window NDI source setting, Change a Source from something to 'None':